Turquoise at a Glance

 Formation Process

 Turquoise forms in arid regions as a secondary mineral in the oxidation zones of copper deposits.
-It is created when copper-bearing groundwater reacts with aluminum and phosphate-rich rocks (usually apatite and feldspar) near the surface.
-This process occurs in the weathered zones of copper porphyry deposits, where atmospheric oxygen drives chemical reactions that produce Turquoise and other copper minerals.
-The distinctive blue color comes from copper, while green tones are influenced by iron content and the presence of chromium or vanadium.
+It's created when copper-bearing groundwater reacts with aluminum and phosphate-rich rocks (usually apatite and feldspar) near the surface.
+This happens in the weathered zones of copper porphyry deposits, where atmospheric oxygen drives the chemical reactions that produce Turquoise and other copper minerals.
+The blue color comes from copper, while green tones are influenced by iron content and the presence of chromium or vanadium.
 Turquoise typically occurs as nodules, veins, and microcrystalline masses rather than well-formed crystals, which are extremely rare.

 Varieties